Sofia Richie And Scott Disick Aren’t On The Verge Of A Breakup Because She Wants Kids

 Scott Disick and Sofia Richie shocked lots of people when the rumors of their relationship became news.
 There’s a significant age difference between them and she was known to have been friends with Kylie Jenner, the sister of Scott’s famous ex-girlfriend and co-parent, Kourtney Kardashian.
 Although the relationship has lasted longer than many expected it would, it’s still often plagued with breakup rumors.

 Recently one tabloid claimed that the two were on the verge of a breakup because Sofia wants to have kids and Scott does not.
 Scott already has three kids with Kourtney and the story alleges that he has chosen not to have anymore and just wants to have fun at this point in his life.
-But celebrity gossip watchdog Gossip Cop is on the case and the report that the story is nothing more than another example of fake news about the couple.
+But celebrity gossip watchdog Gossip Cop is on the case, and they report that the story is nothing more than another example of fake news about the couple.

-Gossip Cop states that they’ve spoken to a source “close” to them who said that Star’s story about their purported disputes is untrue.
+Gossip Cop states that they’ve spoken to a source “close” to the couple who said that Star’s story about their purported disputes is untrue.

 As they note, Star’s story paints a picture of a couple who’s miserable, but Scott and Sofia appear to be having the time of their lives in each other’s company.
 As Us Weekly notes, they’ve been vacationing in Mexico.
 Photographers spotted them hanging out on a yacht with friends and sunbathing in their swimwear.